eseidel/saycbridge/README.md

 http://z3.codeplex.com/

 I recommend cloning their git repository and building directly from there.
 Their repository requires Git version 1.7 or greater.
+You can also install using a Homebrew tap (FIXME).

 Follow their README for instructions on how to build & install z3.